Francisco Oliver

 Francisco Javier Oliver (born 30 May 1995) is an Argentine professional footballer who plays as a centre-back for Chilean club Curicó Unido.

 Career

 Oliver's career started with Atlético de Rafaela, prior to him joining Torneo Federal A side Libertad.
 His debut came during a draw with Sportivo Las Parejas on 7 February 2016, which was the first of sixteen further appearances in 2016.
 In the following July, Oliver joined San Martín of Primera B Nacional.
 Twenty-two appearances subsequently arrived across two seasons, though just two during 2017–18 which San Martín ended with promotion to the Argentine Primera División.
 Oliver remained in the second tier, completing a move to Santamarina on 30 June 2018.
 He made his bow on 25 August as the club were defeated by Agropecuario.

 In 2025, Oliver moved abroad and signed with Chilean club Curicó Unido.
+After leaving them at the end of the season, he rejoined them on 9 March 2026.